-Using Activity 8.6 on page 122, let learners discuss the differences and similarities between some of the African countries mentioned.
+Using Activity 8.6, let learners discuss the differences and similarities between some of the African countries mentioned.
 Divide them into groups, each to discuss differences between the population structures of Kenya and Nigeria, Egypt and South Africa and Rwanda and Uganda.
 They should then prepare a class presentation in the next lesson.